-Montana Audubon works at the local, state and national policy levels to protect our natural heritage.
+Montana Audubon works at the local, state and national policy levels to protect Montana's natural heritage.

 Montana Audubon is a statewide grassroots non-profit organization made up of members and supporters from across the state of Montana and beyond.
 It is governed by a Board of Trustees consisting of representatives from each of the Audubon chapters in Montana and other dedicated conservation leaders who share a common interest in implementing Montana Audubon’s goals and mission.